RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 D.	Configuring server access control
 Answer: A

-### Question # 68 - Nuno’s company is outsourcing its email system to a cloud service provider who will provide web- based email access to employees of Nuno’s company.
+### Question # 68 - Nuno’s company is outsourcing its email system to a cloud service provider who will provide web-based email access to employees of Nuno’s company.
 What cloud service category is being used?
 A.	PaaS
 B.	IaaS
 C.	SaaS